 You can also get a lime layer buildup in the bottom of the toilet bowl that starts to block the syphon-jet hole.
 It’s very important that this hole is wide open so that the maximum amount of water can enter the toilet bowl as fast as possible to initiate the flush.
 Water entering through the rim of the bowl can also be slowed by mineral deposits in the small holes under the rim.

-Let the acid solution work for up to an hour or two.
-If you have to leave the room always put the toilet lid down to prevent animals from accessing the acid solution.
+If you have to leave the room, always put the toilet lid down to prevent animals from accessing the acid solution.
 If children are in the house, never leave the toilet alone.
 Work until the job is finished.

 The muriatic acid will absolutely remove the hard water deposits that are trapping the stains.
 The longer it soaks the less you have to scrub.
 Never use a metal scrapper, screwdriver, etc. to dislodge any deposits.
 The acid will do the work for you, it just may take awhile.

 Avoid using any abrasive toilet bowl cleaners.
 These can scratch the smooth glazed surface of the china.
-If you take your time and slosh the acid around the bowl and twist the brush in all visible areas, the stains and deposits will disappear in time.
+Take your time and slosh the acid around the bowl and twist the brush in all visible areas.
+Believe me, the stains and deposits will disappear in time.
 Depending on the thickness of the deposits, it can take hours for the acid to break them down.